abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Classes & Subclasses**
 	- Top classes must have one access modifiers (such as public or private).
 This is not mandatory for inner classes.
- 	- Top and Inner class is private by default when no modiferies are specified.
+ 	- Inner class is private by default when no modiferies are specified.
   	- Inner classes can have their own sharing modes declared, which don’t have to match that of the outer classes.
  	-  Inner classes can only be one level deep.